MachFrum/Day-5-assignment-PLP-S.E/Day 5.md

 A6: Yes, here are examples of how simplifying terms improves comprehension:

--  Instead of: "Initiate the process."
+-  Instead of: Initiate the process.
-    -  Use: "Start the process."
+    -  Use: Start the process.
-    -  Why: "Start" is a common, everyday word, while "initiate" is more formal and less familiar.
+    -  Why: Start is a common, everyday word, while "initiate" is more formal and less familiar.
--  Instead of: "Utilize the interface."
+-  Instead of: Utilize the interface.
-    -  Use: "Use the interface."
+    -  Use: Use the interface.
-    -  Why: "Use" is simpler and more direct than "utilize."
+    -  Why: Use is simpler and more direct than "utilize."
--  Instead of: "Implement the algorithm."
+-  Instead of: Implement the algorithm.
-    -  Use: "Follow the steps." or "Use the method."
+    -  Use: Follow the steps. or Use the method.
-    -  Why: "Algorithm" is a technical term.
+    -  Why: Algorithm is a technical term.
 "Steps" or "method" are more general and understandable.
--  Instead of: "Execute the command."
+-  Instead of: Execute the command.
-    -  Use: "Run the command."
+    -  Use: Run the command.
     -  Why: "Run" is a more common and easily understood term.
--  Instead of: "Optimize the parameters."
+-  Instead of: Optimize the parameters.
-    -  Use: "Adjust the settings." or "Improve the settings."
+    -  Use: Adjust the settings. or Improve the settings.
     -  Why: "Optimize" and "parameters" are technical terms.
 "Adjust" and "settings" are more accessible.
--  Instead of: "Access the repository."
+-  Instead of: Access the repository.
-    -  Use: "Open the folder." or "Get the files."
+    -  Use: Open the folder. or Get the files.
     -  Why: "Repository" is technical.
 "Folder" or "files" are more common.
--  Instead of: "Deactivate the function."
+-  Instead of: Deactivate the function.
-    -  Use: "Turn off the function."
+    -  Use: Turn off the function.
     -  Why: "Turn off" is more common and easier to understand than "deactivate."